 The Plunge is a short but challenging yellow-blazed trail hike to wildly scenic mountain vistas.
 Rock formations here were formed millions of years ago.

-On a clear day, it’s said that you can see as far as Lynchburg, which is 45 miles southwest of the overlook on this hike at Wintergreen Resort.
+Under clear skies, you may be able to see as far as Lynchburg, which is 45 miles southwest of the overlook on this hike at Wintergreen Resort.

-Note that this .2-mile hiking trail should not be mistaken for the snow tubing park at Wintergreen Resort, which bears the same name.
+Note that this 0.2-mile hiking trail should not be mistaken for the snow tubing park at Wintergreen Resort, which bears the same name.